-Inside this USB 3.0 computer case, you will find a floppy adapter, four roller caster’s, a power extension cable and re-closable plastic bag filled with screws and other cable management accessories.
-Each of the standard computer screws are painted black so you can have a consistent color pattern inside your HAF 932 Advanced system.
+Inside this USB 3.0 computer case, you will find a floppy adapter, four roller caster’s, a power extension cable, and a re-closable plastic bag filled with screws and other cable management accessories.
+Each of the standard computer screws is painted black so you can have a consistent color pattern inside your HAF 932 Advanced system.
 The black zip ties were particularly useful for running the power lines around the bottom panel of the motherboard tray.

 APPEARANCE AND FIRST IMPRESSIONS

-As soon as you unbox this heavy duty cooling monster, you will see that is far different in design than anything you may have used in the past.
-First, the corners and front panel are formed out of a thick black plastic material which is flush with the surface of the case.
-Upon closer examination, underneath the black plastic bumpers is heavy gauge metal mesh that is actually expertly folded around the creases and corners of the front panel of the HAF 932 case.
+As soon as you unbox this heavy-duty cooling monster, you will see that is far different in design than anything you may have used in the past.
+First, the corners and front panel are formed out of a thick black plastic material that is flush with the surface of the case.
+Upon closer examination, underneath the black plastic bumpers is a heavy-gauge metal mesh that is actually expertly folded around the creases and corners of the front panel of the HAF 932 case.
 The grill is an excellent design feature because it prevents large particles of dust from entering the case.

 On both sides of this Cooler Master case, the side panels are fully removable.
 The side panels are painted flat black with the primary panel featuring a massive 230MM fan and stylish clear window above it for viewing the inside of the case.